This is a Preprint and has not been peer reviewed. This is version 4 of this Preprint.

 Abstract

 Carbonate minerals are globally distributed on the modern and ancient Earth and are abundant in terrestrial and marine depositional environments.
 Fluid inclusions hosted by calcite retain primary signatures of the source fluid geochemistry at the time of mineral formation (i.e., pCO2) and can be used to reconstruct paleoenvironments.
-Confocal laser Raman spectroscopy provides a quick, non-destructive approach to measuring the constituents of fluid inclusions in carbonates and is a reliable method for determining composition in both the aqueous and gas phases in fluid inclusions.
-Here, we demonstrate a method for making accurate quantifications of carbonate concentrations and pH from fluid inclusions using confocal Raman spectroscopy.
+Confocal laser Raman spectroscopy provides a quick, non-destructive approach to measuring the constituents of fluid inclusions in carbonates and is a reliable method for qualitatively determining composition in both the aqueous and gas phases.
+Here, we demonstrate a method for accurately quantifying bicarbonate and carbonate ion concentrations (down to 20 mM) and pH (7-11) from calcite fluid inclusions using confocal Raman spectroscopy.
 Instrument calibrations for carbonate (CO32-) and bicarbonate (HCO3-) concentrations and pH were performed using stock solutions.
-The host mineral does not affect the carbonate species.
-Accurate quantification of carbonate solution concentrations and pH can be used to estimate the pCO2 of a solution when measuring fluid inclusions with Raman spectroscopy.
+We show that the calcite host mineral does not affect accurate quantification of carbonate solution concentrations, and that these parameters can be used to estimate the pH and pCO2 of a solution entrapped within a fluid inclusion.
+We apply the technique to Icelandic spar calcite and find a [CO32-] = 0.11, [HCO3-] = 0.17, pH = 10.1, and CO2 (ppm) = 2217.
+The presence of gaseous Raman bands for CO2, CH4, and H2S suggests that the mineral precipitated in a reducing environment.

 DOI